 If you’re comparing a Standard Vinyl quote to a competitor’s price there are a few things you should consider if you want to make sure you’re getting the best deal…

-Wait, what does “all in” mean?
-It means the price we give you includes positively absolutely everything.
+Wait, what does “all-in” mean?
+It means the price we give you includes all costs.
 You say “go” and we put records in your hands.
 No sneaky taxes.
 No extra shipping costs.
 No brokerage fees.
 Nada.

 If your Standard Vinyl quote seems more expensive keep in mind that it’s rarely an apples-to-apples (er, vinyl-to-vinyl) comparison.
-Make sure the lower quote includes all of the costs to get the records into your grubby hands… because that’s how we roll.
+Make sure the lower quote includes all of the costs to get the records into your hot little hands… because, that’s how we roll.

 It’s important to know that if you’re in Canada and you’re getting records pressed by a manufacturer in the States or Europe, shipping is going to be really expensive.
-Records are really heavy.
-Just ask the UPS guy when he drops off your 500 LPs in gatefold jackets — make sure he’s lifting with his knees.
+Records are heavy.
+Just ask the UPS or FedEx guy when he drops off your 500 LP’s in gatefold jackets — make sure he’s lifting with his knees.

-Then on top of the shipping itself there are a whole slew of other costs you’ll encounter:
+Then on top of the shipping itself there are a whole slew of other costs you are likely to encounter: